Keith-PVL/keithmcintosh.github.io/tempposts/ 2014-03-08-come-for-the-inexoplicable-yacht-aerobis-stay-for-the-jazzy-soundtrack.md

 ---
 layout: post
-title: 'Come for the Inexoplicable Yacht Aerobis Stay for the Jazzy Soundtrack'
+title: "Come for the Inexoplicable Yacht Aerobis Stay for the Jazzy Soundtrack"
 date: 08-Mar-2014
 categories: tbd
 ---